nickstuer/zettings/README.md

 ## Features

-- TOML-powered: Uses TOML under the hood for modern, human-friendly settings files.
+- TOML: Uses TOML under the hood for modern settings files.
-- Dictionary-like interface: Access and manipulate settings with regular dictionary operations.
+- Dictionary: Access and change settings with regular dictionary operations.
-- Nested access: Supports nested keys with dotted key notation.
+- Nested Keys: Supports nested dictionary keys with dotted key notation.
 - Optional `defaults`: Provide default values for initializing the settings file or for when a key is missing in the settings file.
 - Optional `always_reload`: Reload the setting file everytime a key is read.
 (Enabled by default)
-- Optional `filepath`: Provide the exact file Path of the .toml file to use. (overrides name)
+- Optional `filepath`: Provide the exact file Path of the .toml file to use. (overrides `name`)

 ## Install